RYZ Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Tons Shipped: Decreased by 6.8% sequentially but increased slightly by 0.5% year-over-year.
+• Tons Shipped: Decreased by 6.8% sequentially but increased by 0.5% for the full year.

 2. Strategic Updates and Business Highlights

-• Merger with Olympic Steel: The merger closed a week prior to the call, creating a combined entity with over 6,000 employees across 160 locations.
-The company anticipates $120 million in annual run-rate synergies from the merger.
+• Merger with Olympic Steel: Completed just a week prior to the call, with an integration team established to achieve $120 million in annual run-rate synergies over the next two years.

 • Market Position: Ryerson gained market share in 2025 despite a decline in shipments during Q4, indicating strong competitive positioning.